 I find it a bit surreal as I walk along the gorge.
 It’s as though I’m not really here…I can’t explain the feeling further.

 Ernst and I each buy a 100 billion dollar Zimbabwe bank note from some young men hanging around the border crossing at the Victoria Falls bridge.
 Cost is US$5.
 The Zimbabwe government can’t afford to print the bills (which are virtually worthless anyway), so they use recycled paper from cheques.
 The bills have an expiry date of only a few months after their issue date!

 We drive westward for about an hour on a good paved road.
-Along the way I see a roadside stand near selling fish from a nearby stream, and we pass many Zambian villages along the way.
-Most people still live in round grass huts and keep their domestic animals in pens made from grass and sticks.
+Along the way I see a roadside stand selling fish from a nearby stream, and we pass many Zambian villages along the way.
+Most people still live in round grass huts and keep their domestic animals near them in pens made from grass and sticks.
 After we pass Mwandi, we turn off on a sandy track that leads to Shackletons Lodge, located on the Zambezi River.

 My cottage overlooks a beautiful river vista.
 Ernst and I are the only guests, so we are treated royally.
 The lodge has two Jack Russell Terriers, so I feel right at home.
 Shackeltons is one of those places you file away, promising yourself you will return to one day.